code42/code42cli/docs/commands/alertrules.md

 ## bulk generate-template

-Generate the necessary csv template needed for bulk actions.
+Generate the necessary csv template for bulk actions.

 Arguments:
 * `cmd`: The type of command the template with be used for.
 Available choices= [add, remove].